Code-Institute-Submissions/Jokes-Quotes/README.md

 https://realfavicongenerator.net/

 ### **Acknowledgements**
-Inspiration for this project came from working as a professional photographer and artist for many years and always being frustrated at having to try and explain to web developers how I would like my website to be but not being able to contribute.
+Inspiration for this project came from being completely fed up with the misery caused by the global pandemic.
-I now appreciate their efforts much more as I understand the challenges a little better.
+The desire to create the opposite of doom and gloom, in some very small way, led to the idea of jokes and quotes.

-I'd like to thank my mentor Aaron Sinnott for helping with positive and constructive feedback during the project.
+I'd like to thank my mentor Aaron Sinnott for helping with positive and constructive feedback during the project, once again!